 That doesn’t sound too difficult, right?
 Of course, just like any scientific technique, there are things to keep in mind to make sure your experiment gives the best, clearest, most accurate and reproducible results it can.
 In the next posts, I’ll share some of the technical tips to keep in mind – plus examples of how your research colleagues have used In-Cell ELISAs in their published papers.

-In the meantime, here is the ICW Brochure, which includes a little more info on the technique and some examples with data.
+In the meantime, here is a brochure on near-infrared applications for the Odyssey Imaging Systems, which includes a little more info on the technique and some examples with data.
 We also have a video introduction to In-Cell Western Assays – for those that like the movies!